sporadic-labs/tile-extruder/README.md

 # Tile Extruder

-A tiny Node CLI (and library) to extrude tiles in tilesets to avoid bleeding issues.
+A CLI and JS library to extrude tiles in tilesets to avoid "bleeding" issues where tiles are rendered with the wrong color at the edges of tiles.

 ![demo](./doc-source/images/demo.png)

 ![explanation](./doc-source/images/explanation.png)

 You can read more about the bleeding problem and solution [here](https://web.archive.org/web/20180411151113/http://rotorz.com/unity/tile-system/docs/edge-correction).
+The TLDR is that there are many ways this type of rendering artifact can occur, e.g. from pixels being incorrectly blended when the edge of a tile in a tilemap texture is rendered.
 This CLI app handles both tilesets with and without margin & spacing.
 Check out my [blog post series](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) about building modular worlds with tilemaps for more information on using tilemaps and extruding tiles.

 - [Tile Extruder](#tile-extruder)
   - [Usage](#usage)